true-grue/PigletC/README.md

-# PigletC

-A tiny C-like language compiler for [PigletVM](https://github.com/vkazanov/bytecode-interpreters-post).
-The compiler was made for teaching purposes.
+# PigletC — a tiny C-like language compiler for [PigletVM](https://github.com/vkazanov/bytecode-interpreters-post)

-PigletC is based on [raddsl](https://github.com/true-grue/raddsl) toolset.
+PigletC is based on [raddsl](https://github.com/true-grue/raddsl) toolset and was made for teaching purposes.

-An example of use.
+Simple example.

 ```c
 int r;